ExternalReality/invoices/README.md

 ### Tests

-You can run the tests with `cargo test`
+You can run the tests with `cargo test --all`